-A researcher from FED visited Fraunhofer and was trained in model based visual assistance systems as well as inspection methods for manually assembled modules.
-A summary of impressions is scripted here below.
+A researcher from FED visited Fraunhofer and was trained in model-based visual assistance systems as well as inspection methods for manually assembled modules.
+A description of the visit is provided below.

-Training measures were carried out at a reference workplace (see fig. 2.16) using technologies of a stationary augmented reality-based assembly assistance system.
+Training activities were carried out at a reference workplace (Fig. 22) using technologies of a stationary augmented reality-based assembly assistance system.
 Subject matter was the structure, functionality and implementation of representative assembly steps.

-Fig.2.16 Reference workplace for manual assembly operations
+Figure 22.
+Reference workplace for manual assembly operations

-Fig.2.17 Assembly assistance using augmented reality technology
+Figure 23.
+Assembly assistance using augmented reality technology